8 Ways A Voice-Activated Personal Assistant Can Help Seniors

 CAUTION: One common error with using them is forgetting to say the prompt, known as a “wake word” (like “Alexa” or “Hey Google”).
 The user must speak that word before posing a question or giving a command.

 “Alexa itself is very simple, but it can also be tremendously expansive in terms of what it can do,” explains Davis Park, executive director of Front Porch Center for Innovation & Wellbeing.
 Based in Glendale, California, the organization explores innovative uses of technology to empower individuals to live well in their later years.
 Park says he was thrilled when he first heard about Alexa in particular.

-In December 2017, the Center published a report based on six months of testing Alexa in a group of people with an average age of 87.
-Following the testing, 71 percent of participants said the device helped them feel more connected to family, friends and their community; 100 percent said Alexa made their life easier.
+In 2018, the Center published a report based on six months of testing Alexa in a group of people with an average age of 80.
+Following the testing, 75 percent used the smart devices daily, and almost as many said Alexa helped them feel more connected to family, friends and the rest of the community.

 “For a lot of people, this may sound trite, but [Alexa] really opened up an entire world for them,” says Park.
 “When people can turn to a device and simply use their voice [to make commands], it is immensely empowering.”

 How smart devices can empower your senior loved ones.